jesuscuevas/csus_website/_posts/2020-09-08-introduction-to-Rmarkdown-reports.md

 - _italics_
 - ~~strike through~~

-Of course, Markdown is intentially simple, so you do give up some features that you have in richer languages.
+Of course, Markdown is intentionally simple, so you do give up some features that you have in richer languages.
 That's a feature, not a bug. 🐛
 The simplicity helps you focus more on the content, less on the formatting.